paulscherrerinstitute/xvcSupport/README.md

      - UDP communication (SLAC proprietary protocol stack)
      - FIFO with AXILite interface for ZYNQ
      - FIFO with TMEM interface for PSI's IFC board
+     - Xilinx Vivado AXI Debug Bridge IP (you can create one of these in vivado).

    It is fairly straight-forward to implement your own driver module for your specific firmware-interface if necessary.
 Example/skeleton